timcmartin/dotfiles-strap/README.md

 It also references a private bitbucket repo that contains private_dotfiles.

-I have also included my preferred vimbundles as a submodule.
+I have included my preferred vimbundles as a submodule.
 Upon running ./install, it will init and update all vimbundles as well.

-## Setup:
+## Standalone Setup: (without Boxen)

 1. git clone this project